March 12, 2015, Israel

-  Truthfully by the time these awards came it no longer mattered, I no longer needed any official recognition for I learned that the true recognition is never expressed in a piece of paper or a plaque.
+Truthfully by the time these awards came it no longer mattered, I no longer needed any formal recognition for I learned that the true recognition is never expressed with a piece of paper or a plaque.
 The true recognition is written on the faces of your students, and that is all a true teacher needs.
 But the recognition did come, and the long term is all that matters.

 The third dan black belt came, and the fourth, and the fifth and sixth.
 Patience.
 Hard work pays off.

 My friend who took second place later confided in me; there were only two women in her weight category, and she took second place after losing her only fight.
-I asked if she at least fared respectably, she said, "No, was thrown around like a rag doll, she wiped the floor with me."
+I asked if she at least fared respectably, she said, "No, I was thrown around like a rag doll, she wiped the floor with me."

-But yet the title of Second Place was enough for our organization (which of course I am no longer associated with) to drool over her "achievements" and milk it for it was worth.
+But yet the title of Second Place was enough for our organization (which of course I am no longer associated with) to drool over her "achievements" and milk it for all it was worth.